NVIDIA Vs. The Media ft. GamersNexus

 It's insane.

-it's like precision honed and if he gets it wrong he has to start again with it takes him like a full day to do like the things that absorb impact
+it's like precision-honed, and if he gets it wrong, he has to start again.
+It takes him like a full day to do like the things that absorb impact.

-so cool this is this reminds me of uh
+So cool.
+This is this reminds me of

 Yeah, did you see anything really bizarre like that there?